AVEVA/CONNECT-data-services-developer-docs/content/api-reference/change-broker/change-broker-signups.md

 <a id="opIdSignupManager_Get Signup By Id"></a>

 Retrieves a signup by signup identifier.
-If a signup is successfully activated, the response will include an encoded bookmark token for retrieving updates.
-To set your signup to Active state, it is essential to invoke this route while it is in Activating state.
-Note that this route will only activate your signup once the setup process is finished.
+If a signup is successfully activated, the response will include an encoded Bookmark token for retrieving updates.
+Only Active signups will have non-empty Bookmarks.
+To set your signup to an Active `SignupState`, it is essential to invoke this route while the signup is in an Activating `SignupState`.
+Note that this route can only activate your signup once the background setup process is finished, so retries may be required if the signup response is still in an Activating `SignupState`.
+Specific responses from this route will differ slightly based on the `SignupState` of the signup.
+A signup that is in an Expired `SignupState` will include an additional timestamp property "ExpiredDate" in the response indicating when the signup expired.

 <h3>Request</h3>